Canonical Supermartingale Couplings: Introduction

 Strong duality results in a monotonicity principle (Theorem~\ref{th:monotonicityPrinciple}) along the lines of the $c$-cyclical monotonicity condition of classical transport (e.g., \cite[Theorem 2.13]{AmbrosioGigli.13}): a variational result linking the optimality of a transport to the pointwise properties of its support.
 This principle is our main tool to study the couplings $\rP$ and $\lP$, parallel to the celebrated variational principle for the martingale case in \cite{BeiglbockJuillet.12} which has pioneered the idea that concepts similar to cyclical monotonicity can be developed beyond the classical transport setting.
 In the supermartingale transport problem, the monotonicity principle has a novel form describing a pair $(\Gamma,M)$ of sets as in Theorem~\ref{th:geomCharactRPIntro} rather than the support $\Gamma$ alone.
 The set $M$ enters the variational formulation by determining the class of competitors, much like it determines which paths are subject to the first-order monotonicity condition, and turns out to be fundamental in determining the geometries of $\rP$ and $\lP$.

 As a variational result, the monotonicity principle necessitates knowing a priori that an optimal transport exists.
 We show that a supermartingale Spence--Mirrlees function $f$ is automatically continuous (Proposition~\ref{pr:spenceMirrlessCont}) in a tailor-made topology that is coarse enough to preserve weak compactness of $\cS(\mu,\nu)$, and that yields the required existence.
-This result, together with the purely geometric formulation of the Spence--Mirrlees conditions (Definition~\ref{de:spenceMirrlees}), also improves the literature on martingale transport \cite{BeiglbockJuillet.12, HenryLabordereTouzi.13, Juillet.14} where a range of assumptions is imposed on~$f$ both to ensure existence and to express the Spence--Mirrlees condition in terms of partial derivatives or a specific functional form; cf.\ Corollary~\ref{co:optTranspCharactMart}.
+This result, together with the purely geometric formulation of the Spence--Mirrlees conditions (Definition~\ref{de:spenceMirrlees}), also improves the literature on martingale transport \cite{BeiglbockJuillet.12, HenryLabordereTouzi.13, Juillet.14} where a range of assumptions is imposed on~$f$ both to ensure existence and to express the Spence--Mirrlees condition in terms of partial derivatives or a specific functional form; cf.\ Corollary~\ref{co:optTranspCharact}.
 A second generalization is that Theorem~\ref{th:optTranspCharactIntro} remains true if the Spence--Mirrlees condition~\eqref{eq:superMartSpenceIntro} is satisfied in the non-strict sense, except that the optimizer need not be unique.

-With the appropriate definitions in place, the proofs of Theorems~\ref{th:optTranspCharactIntro} and~\ref{th:geomCharactRPIntro} are then applications of the monotonicity principle that are based on the interplay between the first- and second-order monotonicity and Spence--Mirrlees conditions, and the structure of the set $M$.
-The construction of~$\rP$ and~$\lP$ with the minimality property of Theorem~\ref{th:canonicalCouplingsIntro} rests on the precise understanding of the shadow of a single atom (Lemma~\ref{le:shadowOfDirac}) and compactness arguments.
-This construction is independent of the other results; it draws from a similar construction in \cite{BeiglbockJuillet.12} for the convex order.
-Technical steps aside, the main difference is that the barycenter of the shadow is part of the optimization rather than being fixed a priori by a martingale condition.
+With the appropriate notions in place, the proofs of Theorems~\ref{th:optTranspCharactIntro} and~\ref{th:geomCharactRPIntro} use the monotonicity principle to analyze the interplay between the geometry of the set $M$ and the first- and second-order monotonicity and Spence--Mirrlees conditions.
+The construction of~$\rP$ and~$\lP$ with the minimality property of Theorem~\ref{th:canonicalCouplingsIntro} rests on the precise understanding of the shadow of a single atom (Lemma~\ref{le:shadowOfDirac}) and compactness arguments; a novel phenomenon is that the barycenter of the shadow needs to be found through an optimization rather than being known a priori as in the martingale case.